mehdibob/wordpress-poc/README.md

 - tag the image with the appropriate container host and project-id
 - push the image to GCP container registry
 For the cloud infrastructure :
-- Use terraform to provision VPC network, subnet, GKE cluster with its node pool, the ci/cd pipeline, kubernetes resources (deployment, service, ingress) .
+- Use terraform to provision VPC network, subnet, GKE cluster with its node pool, the ci/cd pipeline, kubernetes resources (deployment, service, ingress) plus Cloud SQL Mysql instance .

 ## 2. Run the project
 After creating GCP project and linking the git repository in the cloud build section in the GCP web connsole, use the local machine shell, after pulling the git repo :